fafalone/cTaskDialog64/README.md

 This project will work with VB6, VBA6, VBA7 x86/x64, and twinBASIC x86/x64,.
 Regardless of the project type, you'll need Common Controls 6.0 enabled via manifest.

 ### Source Code
 The class itself can be found in the Export\Sources folder, along with the exported twinBASIC Demo form.
-The Export/Resources folder has a manifest for comtl6 if you need it.
+The Export\Resources folder has a manifest for comtl6 if you need it.

+To use this outside of twinBASIC, you'll need cTaskDialog.cls and modTDHelper.bas from the Export\Sources folder.
+Both must be added to a project.